zackrylangford/AWS_Cloud_Formation_Templates/Next Edits to Make.md

 3. Need to finish going through and commenting on all of the templates in order to help make it clear how to use the templates in the future.

+4. Create diagrams and save them alongside the templates for a visual representation of each template